Corporate Training 101: The Basics

 Learning certification programs are a great way to recognize personal achievement.
 They can also become an important differentiator for career advancement.

 With iSpring Learn, you can set the parameters for any kind of certification program.
-Once a learner successfully completes all program activities, the LMS will automatically issue a certificate in the learner’s name.
-You can even customize a certificate with your proprietary branding and upload your template onto iSpring Learn.
+Once a learner completes all program activities, the LMS will automatically issue a certificate bearing the learner’s name.
+You can even customize a certificate with your proprietary branding and upload your template to iSpring Learn.

 Tip 4: Build a blend of different learning experiences

-Today’s learners expect their training to be more than lectures and tests.
+Today’s learners expect their training programs to be more than training sessions and tests.
 When building your curriculum maps, consider how you can use different content types to engage your learners.
 Use iSpring Suite to include elements such as:

 - A final assessment.